Skip to Content

 Ship Anchor Weight to Chain Length Correlation

-What Would Happen if a Cruise Ship Lost it’s Anchor?
+What Would Happen If A Cruise Ship Lost It’s Anchor?

 The majority of cruise ships do have more than one anchor and would be able to maintain their position using just one.
-Many modern cruise ships would be able to use dynamic positioning if all anchors were lost for some reason.

 It’s worth noting that anchors very rarely get lost.